 - Report the entire taxable part as ordinary income.

-If the lump-sum distribution includes employer securities and an amount is reported in box 6 of your Form 1099-R (PDF) for net unrealized appreciation (NUA), the NUA is generally not subject to tax until you sell the securities.
+If the lump-sum distribution includes employer securities and the payer reported an amount in box 6 of your Form 1099-R (PDF), Distributions From Pensions, Annuities, Retirement or Profit-Sharing Plans, IRAs, Insurance Contracts, etc., for net unrealized appreciation (NUA) in employer securities, the NUA is generally not subject to tax until you sell the securities.
 However, you may elect to include the NUA in your income in the year the securities are distributed to you.

 You should receive a Form 1099-R (PDF) from the payer of the lump-sum distribution showing your taxable distribution and the amount eligible for capital gain treatment.
 If you do not receive Form 1099-R by January 31 of the year following the year of the distribution, you should contact the payer of your lump-sum distribution.

-You may defer tax on all or part of a lump-sum distribution by requesting the payor to directly roll over the taxable portion into an individual retirement arrangement (IRA) or to an eligible retirement plan.
-You can also defer tax on a distribution paid to you by rolling over the taxable amount to an IRA within 60 days after receipt of the distribution.
+You may be able to defer tax on all or part of a lump-sum distribution by requesting the payer to directly roll over the taxable portion into an individual retirement arrangement (IRA) or to an eligible retirement plan.
+You may also be able to defer tax on a distribution paid to you by rolling over the taxable amount to an IRA within 60 days after receipt of the distribution.
 A rollover, however, eliminates the possibility of using the special tax rules described above for any later distribution.
 Refer to Topic 413 for more information on rollovers.
-Mandatory income tax withholding of 20% applies to most taxable distributions paid directly to you in a lump sum from employer retirement plans regardless of whether you plan to roll over the taxable amount within 60 days.
+Mandatory income tax withholding of 20% applies to most taxable distributions paid directly to you in a lump sum from employer retirement plans even if you plan to roll over the taxable amount within 60 days.

-For more information on the rules for lump-sum distributions, including information on distributions that do not qualify for the 20% capital gain election or the 10-year tax option, refer to Publication 575, Pension and Annuity Income, and the instructions for Form 4972 (PDF), Tax on Lump-Sum Distributions.
+For more information on the rules for lump-sum distributions, including information for beneficiaries and alternate payees, and information on distributions that do not qualify for the 20% capital gain election or the 10-year tax option, refer to Publication 575, Pension and Annuity Income,, and the instructions for Form 4972 (PDF), Tax on Lump-Sum Distributions.
 Information is also available in Publication 17, Your Federal Income Tax for Individuals.